frep/RadioPi/RadioPiRPi4/README.md

 To check, if the service works as expected, use these commands:

-> 		sudo systemctl start dummy.service
+> 		sudo systemctl start radioPi.service
-> 		sudo systemctl status dummy.service
+> 		sudo systemctl status radioPi.service

 The service should now be listed as active (running).